emranalus/Efficient-Brute-Forcing/README.md

 # How It Works?
-Normally brute forcing a bit string is O(2^n) hard because every slot can get 2 values the floor is 2 where n is the length of the bit string but because every bit string is a repeatation of other bitstrings and lower n strings are exponentially easier to calculate we can use those to calculate our new bitstring for example:
+Normally brute forcing a bit string is O(2^n) hard because every slot can get 2 values the floor is 2 where n is the length of the bit string but because every bit string is a repetition of other bitstrings and lower n strings are exponentially easier to calculate we can use those to calculate our new bitstring for example:

 bb - 2 bits